Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

     return False
 ```

-The if else structure is useless since we can use the if statement condition as the return value.
+The if else structure is unnecessary since we can use the if statement condition as the return value.
 This simplifies the whole function and it's very clear how the return value of this function is determined.

 ```python
 def is_bad_fruit(fruit) -> bool: